 (20) Acknowledgements are a mandatory section.
-Please acknowledge anyone who contributed towards the article by making substantial contributions to conception, design, acquisition of data, or analysis and interpretation of data, or who was involved in drafting the manuscript or revising it critically for important intellectual content, but who do not meet the criteria for authorship.
+Please acknowledge anyone who contributed to the article by making substantial contributions to the conception, design, acquisition of data, or analysis and interpretation of data, or who was involved in drafting the manuscript or revising it critically for important intellectual content, but who do not meet the criteria for authorship.

-(21) Ethical considerations are mandatory section.
+(21) Ethical considerations are a mandatory section.
 The following statements should be inserted: “Ethical issues (Including plagiarism, Informed Consent, misconduct, data fabrication and/or falsification, double publication and/or submission, redundancy, etc) have been completely observed by the authors.”

 (22) A list of potential reviewers containing full name, e-mail address, and affiliation must be provided in MS Word or PDF format.
 This file must be uploaded with the main manuscript.
-Please select the label of "suggested reviewers" for this file.
+Please select the label "suggested reviewers" for this file.

 Authors are also instructed to submit the copyright transfer form once the article is accepted for publication, without which the articles will not be processed.
-The author can download the copyright transfer form, duly filled form should be submitted to firstname.lastname@example.org.
+The author can download the copyright transfer form, the duly filled form should be submitted to email@example.com.
 Please Download Copyright Form.
-The facts and views in the article will be of the authors and they will be totally responsible for authenticity, validity, and originality, etc. The authors should give an undertaking while submitting the paper that the manuscripts submitted to the journal have not been published and have not been simultaneously submitted or published elsewhere and manuscripts are their original work.
+The facts and views in the article will be of the authors and they will be totally responsible for authenticity, validity, originality, etc. The authors should give an undertaking while submitting the paper that the manuscripts submitted to the journal have not been published and have not been simultaneously submitted or published elsewhere and manuscripts are their original work.
 That if and when the manuscript is accepted for publication, the authors agree to automatic transfer of the copyright to the publisher.

 5- Publication Ethic

-Based on the Journal of Environmental Treatment Techniques policy only original article (i.e., article which has neither been published elsewhere nor is under review elsewhere) can be published.
+Based on the Journal of Environmental Treatment Techniques policy only original articles (i.e., article which has neither been published elsewhere nor is under review elsewhere) can be published.
 Manuscripts that are found to have been plagiarized from a manuscript by other authors, whether published or unpublished, will incur plagiarism sanctions.

 5-2- Duplicate Submission